Nickersoft/maildown/example/emails/welcome/en/welcome.email.md

 Hello {{it.name}},

-This is a demo of MarkMail!
+This is a demo of MailDown!
 Feel free to use how you see fit.